Nabla7/AutomataGroup/README.md

 # Quantum Finite Automata (QFA) Features

-Here are the 8 features derived from the Measure-once Quantum Finite Automata (MO-QFA) description, each focusing on a specific aspect of the automaton:
+Here are the 6 tentative features for a Measure-once Quantum Finite Automata (MO-QFA), each focusing on a specific aspect of the automaton:

 ## 1. QFA State Representation
 Allow users to represent QFA states using N-state qubits, utilizing complex projective space and inner product to define the state space.
 This feature will enable users to define and manipulate quantum states in the automaton.